 Formerly Cotton Hill, Named For John Cotton's House

 The Rev. John Cotton's house, garden, and one and a half acre site was originally in the central part of present Pemberton Square, with his lands extending up the hill as far as Somerset Court, now Ashburton Place.
 His antiquated residence was considered to be the oldest house in Boston when it was still standing about 1822.
 The unaltered back part of the house still had its diamond-shaped panes of glass set in lead.
 Apparently John Cotton's house was torn down by the time of this 1829 map.
 Cotton Hill itself was not levelled until the early 1830s.

-While courting Sophia Amelia Peabody, the granddaughter of Elizabeth Hunt Palmer, Nathaniel Hawthorne lived in three places within one city block of this ancient gabled house---at the Tremont House, then No. 53 Hancock Street, and finally at No. 3 Somerset Court from March 1838 to the autumn of 1839.
+While courting Sophia Amelia Peabody, the granddaughter of Elizabeth Hunt Palmer, Nathaniel Hawthorne lived at four places within one city block of this ancient gabled house---first, at the Tremont House on the southwest corner of School Street and Tremont, then at No. 53 Hancock Street, and at No. 3 Somerset Court from March 1838 to late October 1839.

 Hawthorne walked along Somerset Street, Beacon Street, and School Street on his way to work at the Boston Custom House, and back again to Somerset Court---which now forms the east end of Ashburton Place.

 Nathaniel Hawthorne must have been curious about this gabled house.
 The Turner family had owned the land.
 Did he learn that Captain John Turner visited his sister Sarah in this house?
 Did Hawthorne know that Captain John Turner had also built this Boston gabled house, as well as the mansion in Salem that Hawthorne observed while visiting his cousin Susannah Ingersoll?